-This course is designed to introduce students to the study of crimes and criminal law.
-We will examine the origins of criminal law, its role in society and the concept of criminal responsibility.
-In addition, we will discuss the sources of criminal law; definitions within the field; the general principles of criminal responsibility; defenses; the specifics of numerous crimes including homicide, sex offenses, crimes against persons, and property crimes; narcotic and alcohol offenses; punishment; and sentencing options.
-Prerequisite: CJ 1110 or LS 1110.
+This course is designed to introduce students to the substantive aspects of criminal law.
+Students will examine the origins of criminal law, its role in society and the concept of criminal responsibility.
+In addition, we will discuss the sources of criminal law; the general principles of criminal responsibility; defenses; the specific element of numerous crimes including homicide, sex offenses, crimes against persons, and property crimes;;and, philosophies of punishment; Prerequisite: CJ 1110 or LS 1110 and one additional 2000 or 3000 level CJ course.
 Limited to junior or senior standing, or, by permission of the instructor.
-At least one additional 2000 or 3000 level CJ course is recommended.